-Charms bar is one of the new features introduced with Windows 8 and lets you quickly access search, settings, devices and share charms.
+Charms bar is one of the new features introduced with Windows 8 and lets you quickly access search, settings, devices, and share charms.
 The Charms bar can be revealed in Windows 8 and Windows 8.1 by moving the mouse cursor to the upper or lower-right corner of the screen or by simultaneously pressing Windows logo and C keys.
 Touch screen users can access the same by swiping-in from the right edge of the screen.

-Ever since the release of Windows 8.1, a number of blogs have covered how to disable the Charms bar in Windows 8.1 without using third-party tools.
+Ever since the release of Windows 8.1, several blogs have covered how to disable the Charms bar in Windows 8.1 without using third-party tools.
 All guides out there suggest you right-click on the Taskbar, click Properties, switch to Navigation tab, and then uncheck the option titled When I point to the upper-right corner, show the charms.
 Some blogs suggest you uncheck the same option in PC settings to disable the Charms bar.

-The truth is that one can’t completely disable the Charms bar by unchecking the above mentioned option in Taskbar and Navigation Properties or in PC settings.
+The truth is that one can’t completely disable the Charms bar by unchecking the above-mentioned option in Taskbar and Navigation Properties or in PC settings.
 In other words, the option helps you partially disable the Charms bar, as you can still reveal the Charms bar by pointing the mouse cursor to the lower-right corner of the screen.

-In order to completely disable the Charms bar in Windows 8.1, you have to use free tools such as Metro Killer, Skip Metro Suite or Classic Shell software.
+In order to completely disable the Charms bar in Windows 8.1, you have to use free tools such as Metro Killer, Skip Metro Suite, or Classic Shell software.
 Wouldn’t it be cool if it was possible to prevent Windows 8.1 from showing the Charms bar when you point mouse pointer to the lower or upper-right corner of the screen and make is less annoying?